 Fossli hotel has a perfect location right on the edge of Norway’s most famous waterfall, the Vøringsfossen.
 You can’t avoid hearing it and you can’t stop enjoying the superb views.
 The hotel is set on the perimeter of the vast highland plateau of Hardangervidda, a national park, and a close drive to one of the longest fjords, the Hardangerfjord.

 The hotel itself was built in the late 19th centery and must have evolved gradually up until the late 1960’s or even early 1970’s.
 Since then everything was kind of locked down and no new impulses came in.
 I almost looked for a black&white TV set in the room, but there was no TV at all.
 It’s absolutely amazing.
 A memory to keep for years.
 We loved it.
 Food was good and wholesome, not very good or exciting in any way.”

-We set out early the next morning for a long drive westwards, out the Hardanger Fjord and then south to Stavanger.
+On this road trip to Vøringsfossen and Hardanger, we set out early the next morning for a long drive westwards.
+We aimed for the Hardanger Fjord and then south to Stavanger.
 I will only make a few notes here.